pvavra/temp-ipsy/docs/open-science/code-management/good-practices.md

       pi = 3.14
       ```

-- **Avoid hard coding (at any cost)**: Hard coding is the dangerous habit of using throughout your code a plain value instead of using a variable as an alias.</b>  Hard coding makes your code extremely unclear (e.g. it is difficult to identify what a numerical value means) and very unflexible (e.g. changing hard coded values throughout your code is the best way to create bugs that you might not even be aware of).
+- **Avoid hard coding (at any cost)**: Hard coding is the dangerous habit of using throughout your code a plain value instead of assigning a variable name as an alias.</b>  Hard coding makes your code extremely unclear (e.g. it is difficult to identify what a numerical value means) and very unflexible (e.g. changing hard coded values throughout your code increases the chance of bugs that you might not even be aware of).

       *Bad*
       ```python